-- G.3.2.1 Natural ventilation shall be provided by means of one or more openable windows or other openings with an aggregate area of not less than - (a) 5% of the floor area of the room or space required to be ventilated; and - (b) in the case of an aboveground car park, comply with relevant clause in SS553 - Code of Practice for Air-Conditioning and Mechanical Ventilation in Buildings.
+- G.3.2.1 Natural ventilation shall be provided by means of one or more openable windows or other openings with an aggregate area of not less than - (a) 5% of the floor area of the room or space required to be ventilated; and - (b) in the case of an aboveground car park, comply with relevant clause in SS553 Code of Practice for Air-Conditioning and Mechanical Ventilation in Buildings.

-Note: Except otherwise stated in the following, any openable window or opening may be considered to be unobstructed.

-(a) The effective open area of a sliding window is the unobstructed area when the sliding window is opened fully.
+Note: Except otherwise stated in the following, any openable window or opening may be considered to be unobstructed and for the purposes of paragraph G.3.2.1, the effective open area may be taken as the entire area of the opening.

-- (b) The effective open area of any opening installed with fixed louvers shall be assumed to be 50% of the area of the opening. - (c) For any casement windows installed with restrictors and can be opened at least 30 degrees or more, the effective open area of the window shall be assumed to be 50% of the window opening. - G.3.2.2 The windows or other openings shall be located such that they open to - (a) the exterior of the building; - (b) an airwell with a minimum width of 3.0m and a minimum area open to the sky complying with Table G.3.2.2(a); and - (c) a recess, exceeding 3.0m from the external building wall, of minimum width 3.0m.
-See Figure G.3.2.2(b).
+- (a) The effective open area of a sliding window is the unobstructed area when the sliding window is opened fully. - (b) The effective open area of any opening installed with fixed louvers shall be assumed to be 50% of the area of the opening. - (c) For any casement windows installed with restrictors and can be opened at least 30 degrees or more, the effective open area of the window shall be assumed to be 50% of the window opening.
+Where the window is restricted from opening to an angle less than 30 degrees, the window shall be taken to have no effective open area for the purposes of paragraph G.3.2.1. - G.3.2.2 All windows and openings intended for natural ventilation shall be located such that they open to - (a) the exterior of the building; - (b) an airwell with a minimum width of 3.0m and a minimum area open to the sky complying with Table G.3.2.2(a); or - (c) a recess, exceeding 3.0m from the external building wall, and of minimum width 3.0m.
+See Figure G.3.2.2(b) for illustration.